-The goal of the College of Health Sciences in developing the HAL is to advance and communicate knowledge in the fields of nutrition and fitness; this includes development and validation of innovative methods to collect, synthesize and interpret human assessment data.
-A natural second goal of the HAL is to support UMass Lowell investigators studying human health, nutrition, fitness and performance by providing this core facility for human assessment.
+The goal of the Zuckerberg College of Health Sciences in supporting the HAL is to advance and communicate knowledge in the fields of nutrition and fitness; this includes development and validation of innovative methods to collect, synthesize, and interpret human assessment data.
+A natural second goal of the HAL is to support UMass Lowell investigators studying human health, nutrition, fitness, and performance by providing this core facility for human assessment.

 The Health Assessment Laboratory (HAL) is a 2,873 square foot facility.
 It includes three large research rooms, a sample collection room including phlebotomy equipment, two dressing rooms, four assessment rooms with one housing our DXA machine, and an interview room.
 In addition, there is a student collaboration space where students are encouraged to work with their peers to think critically about the research that is happening right in front of them.